yuhang-lin/CSC791-User-Adaptive-ML/Project_2/README.md

 ## Feature Selection
 ### Genetic Algorithm
-`python3 repeat.py` will call `genetic.py` to run some iterations of genetic algorithm for searching for some features.
+`python3 repeat.py` will call `genetic.py` to run some iterations of genetic algorithm to select up to 8 features.
 The log is saved in `bin_NUM_history` folder where NUM is the number of bins from 2 to 5.
+When it runs, a CSV file named `temp.csv` will be created as input to `MDP_policy.py` to evaluate the selected features.
 Please change the parameters in `repeat.py` to do feature selection using other number of bins and number of features.

 ### PSO Algorithm